oegea/adp/README.md

 The UPDATE CLIENT will then do an HTTPS GET request to the indicated URL.
 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. The UPDATE AUTHORITY's URL.
-This MUST be contained inside a string parameter named "updateAuthorityUrl".
+This MUST be contained inside a string parameter named "updateAuthorityUrl" and MUST end with a slash "/".
  3. Current installed version.
 This MUST be contained inside a string parameter named "applicationVersion".

 This request MUST NOT require the usage of authentication mechanisms.